 International Classical Music Festival “George Enescu”: 2nd of September – 24th of September

 It is a biennial event organized in the capital of Romania, Bucharest, in memoriam of George Enescu, the country’s most famous musician.
-Internationally acclaimed orchestras and opera companies perform every year, with new premiers taking place in 2017.
-The renowned pianist Lang Lang will come to Romania for the first time and Orchestra Dell’Accademia Nazionale di Santa Cecilia and National Orchestra of France also announced their presence.
+Internationally acclaimed orchestras and opera companies perform every year, with new premiers taking place each year.
+In 2017 the renowned pianist Lang Lang came to Romania for the first time and Orchestra Dell’Accademia Nazionale di Santa Cecilia and National Orchestra of France also announced their presence.
 Check out the official website for the full list of performances and tickets to the event: http://festivalenescu.ro .

 It is a music festival held in Timisoara, European Capital of Culture in 2021, at the open-air Banat Village Museum.
 Artists from different countries across the globe and pertaining to different cultural backgrounds come to perform and promote multiculturalism.
 Visitors are encouraged to interact with each other and engage in creative activities: they can take part in crafting workshops, talk with ONGs and find out about their projects, reminisce about their childhood in a specially designed Game Space or practice yoga and meditation.
 For more details regarding the festival you can check their website: http://www.plai.ro/en/ .

 Once fall comes shepherds come back to the villages and return the sheep to their owners.
-Events celebrating the end of the pastoral year are organized in various places across the country: in Bran, Brasov county, between the 30th of September and the 1st of October, in Baia de Fier, Gorj county and on the 17th of September, in Runcu, Dambovita county.
-In Poiana Sibiului, Sibiu county on the 20th of September there is a large sheep fair.
+Events celebrating the end of the pastoral year are organized in various places across the country.
+In 2017 there were events in Bran, Brasov county, between the 30th of September and the 1st of October, in Baia de Fier, Gorj county and on the 17th of September, in Runcu, Dambovita county.
+In Poiana Sibiului, Sibiu county on the 20th of September there was a large sheep fair.
 Participants can watch villagers parading in traditional costumes, listen to folk music and try fresh cheese made by shepherds, usually accompanied by a glass of home-made wine.
 There are also exhibits of animals (sheep, bovines and horses) and a fair where handicrafts are put up for sale.